MattJGlick/jekyll-now/_posts/2016-10-01-array-left-rotation.md

 ## Thoughts

-Pretty simple problem, I like by "Better Solution" more for sure, but it's worth doing them both I think.
+Pretty simple problem, I like my "Better Solution" more for sure, but it's worth doing them both I think.
 Either way good practice for using the array functions.